“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Vaginal itching or discharge

-If you experience any of the following rare but serious side effects, call your doctor immediately as they may indicate possible heart attack, stroke, deep vein thrombosis, pulmonary embolism, or other serious diseases:
+If you experience any of the following rare but serious side effects, call your doctor immediately as they may indicate a possible heart attack, stroke, deep vein thrombosis, pulmonary embolism, or other serious diseases:

 Lumps in the breast